The next JN meeting will be on September 6.

 Countries affected by problems, will have until the next Joined Nation Meeting to “fix” their problem.
 This can be done by paying the resource points if you have enough, or applying for aid from the Joined Nations with a Request for Aid.
 Without a Request for Aid resolution, you have to rely on the goodwill and generosity of other nations in the JN.

-There are currently no taxes in effect in the JN.
+There are currently no taxes in effect in the JN except for the .5 RP tax on JN transactions for the HRF.

 The current taxes in effect are: